The ban on in-house side jobs lifted! The story of starting a cafe within the company

 4. For repeat customers, we change the flavor to suit their preferences

-After serving coffee, I try to ask for feedback as much as possible, and the next time someone orders, I try to make a flavor that is closer to their taste .
+After serving coffee, I try to ask for feedback so that the next time they order, Ican make a coffee that better suits their preferences.

-I only realized this when I started serving coffee as a side job at the company, but taste preferences really do vary from person to person.
-What is "strong" for one person may be "weak" for another.
+I only realized this after starting to serve coffee as a side job within the company, but taste preferences really do vary from person to person.
+What one person considers "strong" coffee might be "weak" to another.

 Through these efforts, we hope that people will be able to enjoy even more delicious coffee and feel like they would like to order again